 Use the measured voltage and the graph above (or calibration data if recorded for your sensor) to determine the magnetic field.

 If your instrument can display frequency, you can read the predominant frequency of the magnetic field.
-On an oscilloscope you can see the waveform of the magnetic field you are measuring.
 You can also use the sensor with a data logger that accepts volts at your frequency.

 The length of coax you use can significantly affect readings above 50 kHz, due to coax capacitance.
 For more information on input impedance and cable length see calibration info below.
 Sharp bending or yanking of your coaxial cable might break the wires inside the coax, which is usually seen as erratic readings.